raphasampaio/WorldTimeAPI.jl/README.md

 ## Introduction

-WorldTimeAPI.jl is a Julia package that provides a simple interface to the [WorldTimeAPI](http://worldtimeapi.org/) API.
+WorldTimeAPI.jl is a Julia package that provides a simple interface to the [WorldTimeAPI](http://worldtimeapi.org/).

 ## Getting Started